 - 1 whole orange, peeled

-- 1 1/2 cups vanilla almond milk
+- 1 teaspoon vanilla

 - Add all of the ingredients to a blender and process until smooth.

-- If your blender is working too hard or not mixing well, add a bit more almond milk and blend again.
+- If your blender is working too hard or not mixing well, add a bit more milk and blend again.